-3. Documentation from a healthcare provider following evaluation stating that they are cleared to return to school
+- 3. Documentation from a healthcare provider following evaluation stating that they are cleared to return to school

+- or

+- 4. A negative COVID-19 test result.

-The district requires individuals exposed to the COVID-19 virus to complete a fourteen day quarantine and have not developed symptoms before returning to in-person learning.
+The district requires individuals exposed to the COVID-19 virus to complete a ten day quarantine and have not developed symptoms before returning to in-person learning.
 The discharge of an individual from quarantine and return to school will be conducted in coordination with CDC guidelines.
 The New York State Department of Health considers a close contact to be someone who was within 6 feet of an infected person for at least 10 minutes starting from 48 hours before illness onset until the time the person was isolated.